MITLibraries/guides/touchstone_saml.md

 It should be using the DNS entry you will be registering with Touchstone at this time as well.

-Access the metadata at `FQDN/users/auth/saml/metadata` and confirm it looks reasonable.
+Access the metadata at `FQDN/users/auth/saml/metadata` or whatever your SAML metadata route is and confirm it looks reasonable.

 Send an email to `touchstone-support@mit.edu` with the following information: